solliancenet/microsoft-mysql-developer-guide/pandoc/temp/mysql-developer-guide.md

 # Setup and Tools

-## Azure Free Account
+[Azure Database for MySQL Deployment Modes] ## Azure Free Account

-As described in the [Why Move to Azure document](../02_IntroToMySQL/02_01_Why_Move_To_Azure.md), Azure offers a
-\$200 free credit for developers to trial Azure.
+As described in the [Why Move to Azure document], Azure offers a \$200 free credit for developers to trial Azure.
 Enroll today to explore MySQL offerings on Azure.

 ## Azure Subscriptions and Limits

-As explained in the [Introduction to Azure document](../02_IntroToMySQL/02_02_Introduction_to_Azure.md), subscriptions are a critical component of the Azure hierarchy: resources cannot be provisioned without an Azure subscription.
+As explained in the [Introduction to Azure document], subscriptions are a critical component of the Azure hierarchy: resources cannot be provisioned without an Azure subscription.

 A set of initial limits applies to all Azure subscriptions.
 However, the limits for some Azure services can be raised, assuming that the Azure